BigCorvus/Physio/README.md

 The Android app is based on the Amarino platform, so you have to download and install the Amarino App in order for this app to work (https://storage.googleapis.com/google-code-archive-downloads/v2/code.google.com/amarino/Amarino_2_v0_55.apk).
 The recording feature is not working yet and will be improved in the future.

+In order to get the best ECG and respiration data I recommend placing the electrodes according to the "Einthoven II" lead.

 Note: this is not a medical device, but a development platform for educational and research purposes.
+I'm assuming you know what you're doing.